This week on ‘An Interview with WiseOceans’ we spoke with Jessica Haines from Manta Trust

 I was working in the Maldives as a Resort Marine Biologist / Diving Instructor and contributed survey data and photographic IDs to the Manta Trusts Database.
-Through this connection I learnt that they were hiring for a new permanent position; Project Manager for Malé Atoll where I have worked for the previous year.
-After this year I moved to a brand-new resort (InterContinental Maamunagau) to help set up and run a brand-new Manta Trust project base and partnership in Ra Atoll, Maldives.
+Through this connection I learnt that they were hiring for a new permanent position.
+This was Project Manager for Malé Atoll where I have worked for the previous year.
+After this year I moved to a brand-new resort (InterContinental Maamunagau).
+I helped set up and run a brand-new Manta Trust project base and partnership in Ra Atoll, Maldives.

 Being out in the field.
-I love being amongst the ocean wildlife and when I am snorkelling amongst feeding manta rays I get completely lost in their world.
+I love being amongst the ocean wildlife.
+When I am snorkelling amongst feeding manta rays I get completely lost in their world.
 Our main method of research is to free dive under the bellies of manta rays in order to capture photographic IDs of their unique belly spots.
 I love that in one single breath you can capture an image that will tell us so much about the populations of these enigmatic creatures.